-Top 15 Restaurants to try in Chiang Mai | Thaiger
+15 Chiang Mai restaurants that are locals' favourites

 13. Na Chantra

-Chantra Khiri is a restaurant overlooking the resort’s organic gardens and the rolling hills of Doi Suthep-Pui.
+Na Chantra is a restaurant overlooking Chantra Khiri resort’s organic gardens and the rolling hills of Doi Suthep-Pui.
 Even though you’re only 30 minutes from Chiang Mai’s city centre, you don’t feel like you’re in the city.
 Enjoy the truly wonderful and traditional Thai cuisine provided by unobtrusive staff with an immaculate presentation.

 Everything is cooked from scratch, including the savoury northern sausage with chilli paste, which comes from their farm.
 The minced pork with fresh vegetables and spicy sauce, as well as the deep-fried sea bass with sweet and sour sauce, are not to be missed.
 Lychees fresh picked from the garden also make a fantastic finish.